-Stanley Fields develops biological assays to analyze the function of proteins, often using yeast as a model for assays that can be applied to proteins from any organism.
-In one approach, his laboratory characterizes the activity of each of thousands of variants of a single protein to infer fundamental properties and to assess the effects of human genetic variation.
-Other efforts focus on genome engineering to optimize metabolic pathways in yeast, and on exploiting bacteriophages as sources of novel protein activities.
+Stanley Fields develops biological assays to analyze the function of proteins and nucleic acids, often using yeast as a model for assays that can be applied to biomolecules from any organism.
+In one approach, his laboratory characterizes the activity of each of thousands of variants of a single protein, DNA, or RNA, to infer fundamental properties and to assess the effects of human genetic variation.
+Other efforts focus on using genome engineering and biosensors to optimize metabolic pathways in yeast, and on exploiting bacteriophages as sources of novel protein activities.

 Our laboratory is interested in developing biological technologies, especially for analyzing protein function.
 Even in cases when the function of a protein is known, it is formidable to assess the consequences of amino acid changes on this function, but this is urgently needed information for physicians and patients in interpreting the rapidly growing data on human genetic variation.